 Gaius Cilnius Maecenas

-Roman politician, counselor and a friend of Augustus, poet and patron of poets, including Virgil, Horace and Properius.
+Roman politician, counsellor and a friend of Augustus, poet and patron of poets, including Virgil, Horace and Propertius.

 Marcus Vispanius Agrippa